Abdelrhman-Sadek/Company-Status-Analysis/README.md

 # Company-Status-Analysis
-Gain insights about the company, its status and employees performance
+Gain insights about the company, Department status, and employees' performance